 - Indicate how much time is allocated for each story.

 - Indicate priority if needed.
 If a client needs to release a high-fidelity prototype soon, give the highest priority to the main functions.
 Use cases will help you to find out which user stories form the base of the product.

-- Clarifying user stories from technical point of view (do not include technical features in the story!), for example, how product’s bugs should be displayed and processed.
-Usually it’s a product owner who sets technical requirements and acceptance criteria.
+- Clarifying user stories from a technical point of view (do not include technical features in the story!), for example, how the product’s bugs should be displayed and processed.
+Usually, it’s a product owner who sets technical requirements and acceptance criteria.

 - Using epics for tasks.
 Break them into substories.

 - Using stories that were not approved by a customer group representative.
-Hold focus groups, ask for consultation.
+Hold focus groups, ask for a consultation.

 - Disaggregating low priority epics into user stories.
 The chances are that it will be a waste of time.